vs-ude/fyr-www/content/intro/lang.md

                                 // Signed value, usually 32 bits
 ```

 WebAssembly uses a 32-bit address space by default, hence Fyr treats `int` as an alias for `int32` in WebAssembly.
 On Arduinos, `int` is an alias for `int16`.
-When compiling for other targets than WebAssembly MVP, `int` can be an alias for `int16` or `int32` or `int64`.
+When compiling for other targets than WebAssembly MVP, `int` can be an alias for `int16` or `int32` or `int64` depending on the target platform.

 {{% notice note %}}
 The types `float` and `double` might be renamed to `float32` and `float64` in a future version of the language.